voideditor/void/VOID_CODEBASE_GUIDE.md

 #### Misc

 - [Every command](https://code.visualstudio.com/api/references/commands) built-in to VSCode - not used often, but here for reference.

+- Note: VSCode's repo is the source code for the Monaco editor!
+An "editor" is a Monaco editor, and it shares the code for ITextModel, etc.

 #### VSCode's Extension API